jweiland-net/replacer/Documentation/Configuration/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can use stdWrap functionality if you need a more dynamic way to search and replace content.
 The main step is equal with the basic configuration like above.
+You can also use a regex as search pattern and a stdWrap as replacement at the same time!

 **Use page title as replacement** ::